-These assumptions and estimates are as follows:
+The assumptions and estimates used in the Black-Scholes pricing model are as follows:

 Fair Value of Common Stock.
 The fair value of common stock is based on the closing price of the Company's common stock as reported on the New York Stock Exchange, or the NYSE, on the date of grant.